martinohanlon/BlueDot/docs/recipes.rst

 .. literalinclude:: examples/looks_color.py

+A dictionary of available colors can be obtained from ``bluedot.COLORS``.

 The color can also be set using a hex value of `#rrggbb` or `#rrggbbaa` value::

     bd.color = "#00ff00"